thiagoarraes/gymseven/replit.md

 # User Preferences

 Preferred communication style: Simple, everyday language.
+Display preferences: Use username (nickname) instead of firstName for user greetings and display.
 Database priority: Supabase is mandatory as the primary database.

 # System Architecture